mitsuhashi/chat-togovar/evaluation/prompt.md

 {varchat}

+### Gold standard

+Gene symbols: {gene_symbols}

 ### Evaluation Criteria:
 	1. Accuracy: How accurately does the response address the question?
 Point out any inaccuracies or missing information.
-    - Confirm the correct location of the variant on GRCh38 and verify the gene symbol if the variant is located within a gene.
-Use the TogoVar Information shown below.
+Please refer to gene symbols at the 'Gold standard' above as the gold standard.
 	2. Completeness: Does the response itself provide all the necessary information required to fully answer the question, rather than just pointing to potential sources?
 Highlight any gaps where specific details should have been provided.
 	3. Logical Consistency: Does the response maintain logical coherence, with no contradictions?
 	4. Clarity and Conciseness: Is the response clear and concise, with no ambiguity?
 Identify any overly verbose or unclear sections.
 	5. Evidence Support: Does the response rely on credible sources or evidence?
 Note if the support provided is insufficient or untrustworthy.

-### TogoVar Information

-{togovar_api}

 ### Instructions: